jelocodes/jelocodes.github.io/_posts/2018-02-23-activerecord_objects_dependencies_and_deletion.markdown

 Project.last.delete

 SQLite3::ConstraintException: FOREIGN KEY constraint failed: DELETE FROM "projects" WHERE "projects"."id" = ?
 ```

 This was a new error that I had not experienced before in simpler domain models.
 Luckily it was fairly simple to debug (thanks to Google, StackOverflow, and in the end, common sense).
-The issue was that the model instance that I was attempting to delete, ```Project```, had many collections tied to it.
-In my case, each Project model were interdependent on other models:
+The issue was that the model instance that I was attempting to delete had many collections tied to it.
+In my case, each Project model is tied to other models:

 - ```project``` has_many ```comments```
 - ```project``` has_many ```rewards```